Our Elevated Priorities

 PFund Foundation is making an intentional decision to focus on the following LGBTQ communities: indigenous, black, people of color, undocumented, first generation immigrants and New Americans; trans* communities; and LGBTQ North Dakotans and South Dakotans.

 PFund Foundation’s elevated priorities are aligned with our grantmaking criteria and vision, “where gay, lesbian, bisexual, transgender, and queer people are celebrated and live free from discrimination, violence, invisibility and isolation.”

 LGBTQ Indigenous, Black, and People of Color; Undocumented, First Generation, Immigrants, and New Americans

 Anti-LGBTQ discrimination coupled with institutionalized racism has resulted in LGBTQ indigenous, black, people of color, undocumented, first generation immigrants, and new Americans experiencing oppression, systemic barriers and some of the highest disparities within and beyond the LGBTQ community.
 Disproportionate negative health outcomes include higher HIV infection rates, limited basic health care, poor education, increased profiling and criminalization.

-Out of the 21 transgender women murdered so far in 2015, 18 were transgender women of color.
+Out of the 27 reported murders of transgender women in 2016, 21 were transgender women of color.
 Violence, discrimination, suicide, and stigma in transgender communities remain at alarming rates.
-Research and studies show that trans* and gender non-conforming communities are four times more likely to live in extreme poverty – with household incomes of less than $10,000 per year.
-More than one in four transgender adults have lost at least one job due to anti-trans* bias, and 90% of transgender adults report experiencing workplace discrimination
+Research and studies show that transgender and gender non-conforming communities are four times more likely to live in extreme poverty – with household incomes of less than $10,000 per year.
+More than one in four transgender adults have lost at least one job due to anti-trans bias, and 90% of transgender adults report experiencing workplace discrimination

 LGBTQ North Dakotans and South Dakotans